Missing Persons

 Officers will start by searching the area where the person was last seen.
 If the person was last seen at home, police will conduct a thorough search of the residence, checking places such as under beds, inside closets, rooms, and the exterior of the premise.

 If the initial search is unsuccessful, a supervisor will coordinate a wider search, usually within a 300-meter radius of the last known location.
-Most missing people are sometimes found within this radius early in the investigation.
+Missing people are sometimes found within this radius early in the investigation.

 Police may release the first name and photo of the missing person if they believe there is a risk to the individual’s safety.
 However, this does not happen in every case.

-Officers follow a structured checklist to guide the investigation.
-Supervisors monitor the case closely to ensure all leads are pursued.
-Actions may include:
+CIB Investigators follow a unique and structured ‘MP Investigative Checklist’ to guide the investigation and monitors the case closely to ensure all leads are pursued.

 • Expanding the search area